Cart 0

 Stuart Green, Teagasc, Research Officer

-Dr Stuart Green Is Senior Research Officer in the Department of Agribusiness and Spatial Analysis in Teagasc .
+Dr Stuart Green is Senior Research Officer in the Department of Agribusiness and Spatial Analysis in Teagasc.
 He has a PhD in Earth Observation and has been the remote sensing specialist in Teagasc for 25 years.
 His research focus is on the use of EO to support sustainable Agriculture.
 He has lead projects producing national scale datasets from EO on land cover, land use, habitats and forestry in Ireland.

 Grainne Hasset is a practising architect, Senior Lecturer and member of the Advisory Board at the new School of Architecture, University of Limerick (SAUL).
 She regularly reviews work in other Irish Architecture Schools and has reviewed work at Yokohama, Turin, Stockholm and StrathclydeSchools of Architecture.
 Grainne works to shape the culture and accreditation of SAUL at UL, leading and developing pedagogy, developing ongoing teaching initiatives, SAUL IU (SAUL Intelligence Unit) Projects, developing policy, developing other University wide projects and connections with industry, local government and the international community.